• Skip to primary navigation

 Not only will this make your dryer work harder to dry your clothes, costing you more money, but it will also cause a large risk of fire.

-There are several things you can do to avoid these kind of risks with your dryer.
+There are several things you can do to avoid this kind of risk with your dryer.

 Tips to Avoid Safety Risks with Your Dryer